Qerim-iseni09/ByeLog4Shell/README.md

 4. `bash ByeLog4Shell --install`

-5. Run `bash ByeLog4Shell --help` and "Play" around and close the Vulnerability!
+5. Run `bash ByeLog4Shell --help` and "Play" around and close Vulnerabilities!

 Happy Hacking for the Good